Dezau1995/Film-Fusion-Projet-2/README.md

 </p>

 <p>
-      We have been a team of three to create the project
+      We have been a team of three to create the project.
 </p>

 <p>